 _

 Where to stay in Arzon?
-Le Miramar La Cigale Hôtel & Spa
+The Miramar La Cigale Hôtel & Spa

-This 5-star hotel with the look of a cruise ship is installed behind the marina and facing the Fogeo beach.
-A ship set on the edge of the ocean with its decks, walkways, cabins overlooking the sea, ocean liner funnels worthy of the era of the most beautiful transatlantic crossings.
-The building dates from 1989 but was completely refurbished in 2015.
+This 5-star hotel, looking like a cruise ship, is located behind the marina and facing the Fogeo beach.
+A vessel set by the edge of the ocean with its decks, gangways, cabins overlooking the sea, and ocean liner funnels worthy of the era of the most beautiful transatlantic crossings.
+The building dates back to 1989 but was completely renovated in 2015.
 It currently belongs to the Emir of Qatar.
-Inside the building, we find decor that recalls the bottom of the ocean, an atmosphere desired by the building’s architect, Diener.
+Inside the building, there is decor reminiscent of the ocean floor, an atmosphere intended by the building’s architect, Diener.

-The hotel offers 113 luxurious rooms, including several suites of 50 or 80 m2 with, for those located at the bow of the ship, an unobstructed view of the ocean.
-The establishment’s rooms are spacious, and they all have a private balcony or terrace with a view of the lake or the sea (there are 5 room categories and 4 suite categories, views of the ocean, the lake, the peninsula…).
-The bedding is impeccable, as always in establishments of this standing, and the rooms are extremely quiet, which is very relaxing.
+The hotel offers 113 luxurious rooms, including several suites of 50 or 80 m2 with, for those located at the bow of the ship, a breathtaking view of the ocean.
+The establishment’s rooms are spacious and all have a private balcony or terrace with a view of the lake or the sea (there are 5 categories of rooms and 4 of suites, with views of the ocean, the lake, the peninsula…).
+The bedding is impeccable, as always in establishments of this caliber, and the rooms are extremely quiet, which is very relaxing.

 The hotel’s thalasso & spa

-This temple of well-being is a thalassotherapy hotel, and it offers for its guests (but the thalasso part is also open to outside people) an aquatic course composed of 7 stages: swan neck, bubble loungers, massage jets… As we were staying at the hotel, we had the opportunity to test the hotel’s different thalasso spaces, and they are truly quality!
+This temple of well-being is a thalassotherapy hotel, and it offers its guests (though the thalasso area is also open to outsiders) an aquatic circuit consisting of 7 stages: swan-neck fountain, bubble loungers, massage jets… Since we were staying at the hotel, we had the opportunity to test the different thalasso areas of the establishment, and they are truly of high quality!

-The thalasso offers 3 relaxation areas that are at different locations in the building: a marine course dedicated to relaxation (walking corridor, bubble pool, sensory shower, hammam, sauna, geyser…); an oceanic spa; a panoramic pool.
-In addition to this, the hotel includes 47 treatment rooms with a wide range of treatments and massages.
+The thalasso offers 3 relaxation areas located in different parts of the building: a marine circuit dedicated to relaxation (walking corridor, bubble pool, sensory shower, hammam, sauna, geyser…); an oceanic spa; and a panoramic pool.
+In addition to this, the hotel includes 47 treatment cabins with a wide range of care and massages.

 Port Crouesty, Arzon

-The tip: hotel guests have free access to the panoramic pool and the fitness room
+The tip: hotel guests have free access to the panoramic pool and fitness center

 Damgan in the Gulf of Morbihan

-Integrated into the Regional Natural Park of the Gulf of Morbihan, Damgan is located halfway between the Rhuys peninsula and the Guérande peninsula.
-This charming resort offers a large beach with a strip of sand nearly 4 km long.
-If you want a small beach more intimate and sheltered from the wind, I recommend the Kervoyal beach.
-To the west of Damgan, also don’t miss the small port of Pénerf where the famous Pénerf oysters are raised (this oyster is one of the twelve Great Crus of Brittany).
+Part of the Regional Natural Park of the Gulf of Morbihan, Damgan is located halfway between the Rhuys Peninsula and the Guérande Peninsula.
+This charming resort offers a large beach with a stretch of sand nearly 4 km long.
+If you want a smaller, more intimate beach sheltered from the wind, I recommend Kervoyal Beach.
+To the west of Damgan, also don’t miss the small port of Pénerf, where the famous Pénerf oysters are raised (this oyster is one of the twelve Grands Crus of Brittany).

-My gourmet advice: visit the market on Saturday morning in Damgan (present all year round) to buy some local products; a local specialty to taste, the Chocobreizh at the Fred & Nathalie bakery; the Tourist Office offers a small shop with a selection of Breton and local products (to bring back: “summer sailor” honey from Gwenan Mor Braz).
+My gourmet tips: visit the market on Saturday morning in Damgan (open all year round) to buy some local products; a local specialty to try is the Chocobreizh at the Fred & Nathalie bakery; the Tourist Office has a small shop with a selection of Breton and local products (to bring back: “l’été marin” honey by Gwenan Mor Braz).

 Damgan La Roche Bernard Tourist Office